foxbenjaminfox/vue-async-computed/README.md

 }
 ````

-This is especily useful with ES7 async functions:
+This is especially useful with ES7 async functions:

 ````js
 new Vue({